azurecitadel/azurecitadel/content/arc/servers/010-prereqs.md

     ```

 * Install [Windows Terminal](https://aka.ms/terminal)

+    If you cannot install from the Microsoft Store then follow the [alternative instructions](https://learn.microsoft.com/windows/terminal/install).

 * Open the Ubuntu profile in **Windows Terminal**

     You will be prompted to [create a local username and password](https://learn.microsoft.com/windows/wsl/setup/environment#set-up-your-linux-username-and-password) on first use.